indutny/blog.ng/src/d.sea-of-nodes.md

 ## Compilers = translators

-Compilers is something that every Software Engineer uses several times a day.
+Compilers are something that every Software Engineer uses several times a day.
-Surprisingly even people who consider themselves to be far from writing the code, still use the compilers quite heavily throughout their day.
+Surprisingly even people who consider themselves to be far from writing the code, still use a compiler quite heavily throughout their day.
 This is because most of the web depends on client-side code execution, and many of such client-side programs are passed to the browser in a form of the source code.

-Here we come to important thing: while source code is (usually) human-readable, it looks like a complete garbage to your laptop/computer/phone/...'s CPU.
+Here we come to an important thing: while source code is (usually) human-readable, it looks like complete garbage to your laptop/computer/phone/...'s CPU.
 On other hand, machine code, that computers **can** read, is (almost always) not human-readable.
 Something should be done about it, and the solution to this problem is provided by the process called **translation**.

-Trivial compilers do a single pass of _translation_: from the source code to the machine code.
-More usual compilers do at least two passes: from the source code to [Abstract Syntax Tree][4] (AST), and from [AST][4] to machine code.
+Trivial compilers perform a single pass of _translation_: from the source code to the machine code.
+However, in practice most compilers do at least two passes: from the source code to [Abstract Syntax Tree][4] (AST), and from [AST][4] to machine code.
 [AST][4] in this case acts like an _Intermediate Representation_ (IR), and as the name suggests, [AST][4] is just another form of the same source code.

 There is no limit on the layer count.
 Each new layer brings the source program closer to how it will look like in machine code.

 ## Optimization layers

-However, not all layers are used just for translation.
-Many compilers are also try to optimize the human-written code.
+However, not all layers are used solely for translation.
+Many compilers are also additionally attempt to optimize the human-written code.
 (There is always a balance between code elegance and code performance).

 Take the following JavaScript code, for example: